 High levels of fouling on a ship's hull and propeller significantly increases its drag resulting in poorer hydrodynamic performance and increased fuel consumption, which has a negative effect on a ship’s GHG emissions.
 There is therefore a strong economic as wells as an environmental incentive to combat biofouling.

 Anti-fouling systems cannot maintain a fouling-free surface, so in-water cleaning between dry-dockings is required.
 There is a lack of in-water hull cleaning facilities worldwide.
 Some countries have adopted local regulations on hull cleaning prohibition, thus making in-water hull cleaning very difficult if not impossible.

-An industry group led by BIMCO has initiated the development of an in-water cleaning standard to enable and increase the quality and safety of in-water cleaning.
-It will ensure that in-water cleaning can be carried out in an efficient and environmentally sustainable way by ensuring the collection of materials and effluent.
+In January 2021, an industry group led by BIMCO published the "Industry standard on in-water cleaning with capture" and the "Approval procedure" for in-water cleaning companies.
+The documents help to increase the quality and safety of in-water cleaning and ensure in-water cleaning is carried out in an efficient and environmentally sustainable way.

 Veritas Petroleum Services (VPS) publish regular Bunker Alerts based entirely on fuel samples and have kindly permitted BIMCO’s Members to access this information.

 The Bunker Alerts are not intended to be an evaluation of overall bunker quality in the port or area concerned, but usually highlight a specific parameter within the fuel which has raised a quality issue.

 Receive emails when this topic is updated – you can choose how often.Register Now

 This section contains a comprehensive source of information and guidance on chartering related matters.
 You will find invaluable information on many aspects of chartering distilled from our many years’ experience on advising members.